Chart Color Schemes

 Erskine Park has shown very soft population growth performance across periods assessed by AreaSearch

-The suburb of Erskine Park's estimated population is 6,460 as of November 2025, based on AreaSearch analysis and ABS population updates.
-This figure reflects a decrease of 26 people since the 2021 Census, which reported a population of 6,486.
-The change was inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 770 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Natural growth contributed approximately 63.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis of Australian Bureau of Statistics (ABS) population updates, the Erskine Park statistical area (Lv2)'s population is estimated to be around 6459 as of November 2025.
+This reflects a decrease of 27 people since the 2021 Census, which reported a population of 6486.
+The change was inferred from AreaSearch's estimate of the resident population based on the latest ABS data release in June 2024 and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 769 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth, contributing approximately 63% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate an overall population decline in the suburb.
-By 2041, the area's population is expected to decrease by 224 persons according to this methodology.
-However, growth across specific age cohorts is anticipated, with the 75 to 84 age group projected to expand by 385 people.
+Over this period, projections indicate an overall population decline of 224 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 385 people.

 Frequently Asked Questions - Population